The Church as Body of Christ

 }

-// The circulation of grace
+// The circulation of [grace](/concepts/grace-free-will) (like blood from heart)

 distributeGrace(source: GraceSource): void {

-// Grace flows from Head to members
+// CORRECT: Grace flows from Head to members

 const grace = this.head.emanateGrace(source);